Crate training puppies can take a couple of days

 If all his experiences inside his crate are positive, he'll soon love his new little den.

-It's important that you don't pay any attention to him.
-If you do, your Cocker Spaniel will soon learn that crying is the way to get your attention and he'll do it all the more.
+You mustn't pay any attention to your puppy if he cries or whines while he's in his crate.
+If you do, your Cocker Spaniel will soon learn that crying is the way to get your attention, and he'll do it all the more.

 Wait until he's stopped crying for at least 10 seconds before letting him out.

-If he won't stop crying, try feeding him some treats through the bars of his crate; alternatively, you could try distracting him with a new toy.
+If he doesn't stop crying, try feeding him some treats through the bars of his crate; alternatively, you could try distracting him with a new toy.

 How long you leave your puppy locked in his crate depends on his age, and in any case, I don't recommend you leave him any longer than he can control his bladder and bowels.

-Please note that these are guidelines only because all puppies are different and will develop at different rates so use your own judgement when it comes to crating times for your pet.
+Please note that these are guidelines only because all puppies are different and will develop at different rates, so use your judgment regarding crating times for your pet.

-If you're planning to leave an older puppy alone for most of the day, you might like to leave the door to the crate open to allow him a little more freedom, although you will first need to make sure the room is puppy-proof and that the floor is easily washed.
+If you're planning to leave an older puppy alone for most of the day, leave the door to the crate open to allow him more freedom.
+However, you will first need to make sure the room is puppy-proof and that the floor is easily washed.

-I appreciate that crate training puppies can sometimes be hard work , but with a little understanding and patience, it shouldn't be too long before you can leave your puppy for up to 5 hours at a time.
+I appreciate that crate training puppies can sometimes be hard work, but with some understanding and patience, it shouldn't be too long before you can leave your puppy for up to 5 hours at a time.

 Please don't expect too much from your little boy too soon, he's still only a baby.

-I've covered crate training puppies, and we've seen that with a little patience and perseverance anyone can quickly and easily crate train their puppy.
+I've covered crate training puppies, and we've seen that anyone can quickly and easily train their puppy with patience and perseverance.

 But what if you want to train an older dog to use a cage?

-Well, it is possible, but crate training an older dog may take a bit longer and may well prove a little more difficult.
-If you'd like to learn how, simply follow these guidelines on crate training a dog.
+Crate training an older dog may take a bit longer and prove a little more complicated.
+If you'd like to learn how simply follow these guidelines on crate training a dog.

 If you're looking for another good reason to crate train your puppy, here it is...crate training can help with potty training!
 How good is that?